Penn Relays

+The Penn Relays is always held the last week in April and always begins the Thursday of that week.
+It went on hiatus in 2020 due to COVID-19 pandemic, the only year it did so besides the years from 1917–18 and 1942–45.
+The event resumed in 2022.

 History

 When the University of Pennsylvania Track and Field committee wanted to add more excitement to their 1893 spring handicapped meet, they came up with the idea of running a relay race at the meet.
 The team would consist of four men all running a quarter of a mile one after the other.
 Today this relay race is known as the 4 × 400 m relay.
 The sport of relay running was only two years old at the time of the first Penn Relays.
 During the 1893 spring handicapped track meet, the University of Pennsylvania and Princeton University men ran a relay race against each other.
 The Princeton men won with a time of 3:34, beating the University of Pennsylvania (Penn) by 8 yards.

-In 1894, Penn hosted the track and field meet at the University athletic grounds at 37th and Spruce Streets on April 21, 1894.
+In 1894, Penn hosted the track and field meet at the university athletic grounds at 37th and Spruce Streets on April 21, 1894.

 The Penn Relays affected the history of the sport of relay racing and helped it become as popular as it is today.